Cray-HPE/docs-csm/operations/conman/Troubleshoot_ConMan_Asking_for_Password_on_SSH_Connection.md

 ## Prerequisites

 This procedure requires administrative privileges.
+If checking the existing SSH key on BMCs, the BMC username and password are also required.

 ## Procedure